ey92/notes/1101reading.md

 **segmental feature** - a phonetic characteristic of speech sounds, such as voicing, place of articulation, rounding, etc.

-**suprasegmental feature** - a phonetic characteristic of speech sounds, such as lenght, intonation, tone, or stress that "rides on top of" segmental features; usually identified by comparison to same feature on other sounds or strings of sounds
+**suprasegmental feature** - a phonetic characteristic of speech sounds, such as length, intonation, tone, or stress that "rides on top of" segmental features; usually identified by comparison to same feature on other sounds or strings of sounds

 **consonant** - speech sound produced with constriction somewhere in the vocal tract that impedes airflow